portworx/px-docs/scaled-volumes.md

 In runtime, a node may fail and applications get respawned on different nodes.
-With volume scale, applications are re-associated with volumes regardless of where they are respawned  Because the association between a container and volume is done *after* the scheduler picks a node, the volume chosen is a volume that has data local to the node, thus enabling hyper convergent architectures.
+With volume scale, applications are re-associated with volumes regardless of where they are respawned.
+Because the association between a container and volume is done *after* the scheduler picks a node, the volume chosen is a volume that has data local to the node, thus enabling hyper convergent architectures.